Sneaky tactics – PART 1

 As in any use of a tactic, you must completely understand why you do it.

 Perhaps you would like to disrupt the opposite team’s synchronism and prevent your counterpart from leveraging efficiently?
 Tie up more or less of the opposite team’s resources than needed?
 Clear up a running corridor for your ball carrier?
 Open up some space to cage securely?
 Maybe you feel like tempting your opponent’s eagerness or impulsiveness with a deceptive “golden opportunity”?
-Or you would rather let him think he is the best coach at the table to momentarily loosen up his guard?
+Or would you rather let him think he is the best coach at the table to momentarily loosen up his guard?
 Or is it that you are using a timer and you plan to overload his good but very slow analytical capabilities?

 A Blood Bowl game is not only a clever use of positioning and probabilities, but it is also a duel between two coaching minds.

-Step 2: Define Your Deception
+Step 2: engineer Your sneaky RUSE

 Step 3: Assess Your

 Now that you have a plan, it is time to evaluate if your counterpart is likely to fall for it.
-“Know your opponent” is not some sort of abstract elvish babbling.
+“Know your opponent” is not only some abstract elvish babbling.
 You must assess your opponent as he is and not as you wish him to be.
 Overestimating his comprehension of the game is a recipe for failure.
-If he can’t read the pitch or the metagaming at the level of your deception, you will just not drag him into it.
+If he can’t read the pitch or the metagaming at the level of your ruse, you will just not drag him into it.
 At the opposite, a worthy opponent may see through a too obvious attempt and you could get more than what you bargained for.

 Step 4: Synchronize Your